 The Effing Foundation Advisory Council is a group of folks with a wide range of life experiences and expertise who offer feedback to our staff and Board of Directors, including helping us review grant proposals.
-We are grateful to the members of our inaugural Advisory Council (listed in alphabetical order):
+We are grateful to the members of our Advisory Council (listed in alphabetical order):

-Crista Anne is a Professional Oversharer whose main focus centers around defying stigmas surrounding sexuality, mental illness and motherhood.
+Crista Anne is a Professional Oversharer whose main focus centers around defying stigmas surrounding sexuality, mental illness, and motherhood.
 With 20 years of sharing her life online, she uses memoirist blogging and 16 years working in sexuality to educate on a wide variety of topics.
 “Internet famous” for her #OrgasmQuest, she loves to spark conversations on topics that some find taboo.
-As a polyamorous, queer, cis woman, her pronouns are she/her.
+As a poly, queer, cis woman, her pronouns are she/her.

-Kae Burdo (@kaeburdo) they/them
+Kae Burdo (@kaeburdo) they/them; 2017-2020